simp/simp-doc/docs/user_guide/Upgrade_SIMP/General_Upgrade_Instructions.rst

 certificates, follow the :ref:`ug-apply-certificates-official-certificates` guidance, and treat the existing Puppet server as your 'proper CA'.

-Promote The New Puppet Server and Transfer Your Clients
+Promote the New Puppet Server and Transfer Your Clients
 """""""""""""""""""""""""""""""""""""""""""""""""""""""

 Follow the :ref:`ug-howto-change-puppet-servers` guide to begin integration